jorgepradoh/free-genai-bootcamp-2025/sentence-constuctor/chatgpt/prompt.md

 - Make sure that vocabulary doesn't repeat itself in the table.
 - Conjugation and tenses also need to be figured out by the student.
 - If a word in the vocabulary has to be used more than once, include them in the same row.
+- If a word has more than one version, show the simplest and most common one.

 ### Sentence Structure
 - Do not provide particles in the sentence structure.